LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/loops.rst

 C# adds an additional, if seldom used, variation of the ``while`` loop called the **do-while loop**.
-The ``do-while`` loop is very similar to ``while`` except that the condition is evaluated at the end of the loop rather than the beginning.
+The ``do-while`` loop is very similar to ``while``, except that the condition is evaluated at the end of the loop rather than the beginning.
 This ensures that a loop *will be executed at least one time*.
 In some situations, the ``do-while`` loop is preferable, because it avoids an additional assignment prior to the loop.